-Respondents rated how supportive their organisation is in the workforce development of digital skills.
-Physiotherapists had an mean average rating of 6.05/10 (±2.33), with AHPs rating 6.5/10 (±2.3) (p=0.11).
-Thus, indicating professionals consider their organisations to be supportive of digital training to a moderate-high level.
-Digital capability is estimated by frequency of activities being undertaken.
+Respondents rated how supportive their organisation was in the workforce development of digital skills.
+Physiotherapists had a mean average rating of 6.05/10 (±2.33), with AHPs rating 6.5/10 (±2.3) (p=0.11).
+Thus indicating that professionals consider their organisations to be supportive of digital training to a moderate-high level.
+Digital capability was estimated by the frequency of activities being undertaken.
 Figure 3a shows that 72% of physiotherapists analyse patient data longitudinally on a monthly basis or greater (66% AHP).

-Between group similarities also exist for the use of voice recognition to dictate clinical records, with both groups stating this is never undertaken (75% physiotherapy, 74% AHP).
+Between-group similarities also exist for the use of voice recognition to dictate clinical records, with both groups stating this is never undertaken (75% physiotherapy, 74% AHP).
 Differences between groups are seen in the application of medical devices daily (19% physiotherapy vs 7% AHP).
-65% of AHPs saying they never undertake this activity (40% physiotherapy).
+65% of AHPs saying they never undertake this activity (40% for physiotherapy).

 Figure 3d shows the physiotherapy results for the selected skills showing that 40% report they never undertake these activities.

-Figures 4a-g compare communication preferences of physiotherapists versus AHPs.
+Figures 4a-g compare the communication preferences of physiotherapists versus AHPs.
 Figure 4h shows only physiotherapist preferences.
-Physiotherapists have a substantial preference to use institutionally-secure (NHS/Trust) email for daily communication (97%).
-Telephone is also used daily (82%).
-AHPs show similar findings with 91% daily frequency for email, and 82% for telephone.
-82.53% of physiotherapists report never using fax machines (67% AHPs).
-Video calling platforms are used by 45% of physiotherapists on a monthly basis or greater (43% AHPs), however 50% of physiotherapists never use this mode of communication.
-Other methods are used at variable rates, including 73% using WhatsApp (69% AHPs).
-Only 18% use Slack (13% AHPs) and 16% use Microsoft Teams (20% AHPs).
+Physiotherapists had a substantial preference to use institutionally-secure (NHS/Trust) email for daily communication (97%).
+Telephone was also used daily (82%).
+AHPs showed similar findings with 91% daily frequency for email, and 82% for telephone.
+82.53% of physiotherapists reported never using fax machines (67% AHPs).
+Video calling platforms were used by 45% of physiotherapists on a monthly basis or greater (43% AHPs), however, 50% of physiotherapists never used this mode of communication.
+Other methods were used at variable rates, including 73% using WhatsApp (69% AHPs).
+Only 18% used Slack (13% AHPs) and 16% used Microsoft Teams (20% AHPs).

-To the best of this author’s knowledge, this is the first study evaluating the confidence and motivations of physiotherapists, and juxtapose to their perceptions of competence, regarding digital knowledge and skills.
+To the best of this author’s knowledge, this is the first study evaluating the confidence and motivations of physiotherapists, juxtaposing their perceptions of competence, regarding digital knowledge and skills.
 Further, the frequency of undertaking specific digital tasks is described.

 Confidence, motivation and experience

-Physiotherapists describe moderate-high levels of confidence and motivation regarding the use of digital technology; with results similar to “therapists” measured in the Timmus study (Newman et al., 2019).
-Whilst, Newman et al. (2019) found that confidence and motivation are important in describing digital capability; measuring experience was inhibited by the diversity of roles both within and between professions.
+The levels of confidence and motivation reported by physiotherapists in this study are similar to those reported previously in the Timmus study (Newman et al., 2019).
+Whilst, Newman et al. (2019) found that confidence and motivation are important in describing digital capability, measuring experience was inhibited by the diversity of roles both within and between professions.
 They suggest that confidence and motivation (“digital willingness”) are as important as experience when considering engagement with digital technology.

 AI is a term used to describe the ability of a computer to perform tasks, which if performed by a human, one would consider intelligent.
 Machine learning (ML) is a subfield of AI where computers are trained how to learn without being explicitly programmed (Samuel, 1967).
-Physiotherapists in this study report their knowledge regarding AI/ML as poor to very poor across two areas: AI/ML used in diagnostic systems and AI/ML for decision support.
+Physiotherapists in this study report their knowledge regarding AI/ML as Poor to Very poor across two areas: AI/ML used in diagnostic systems, and AI/ML for decision-support.
 These results were similar to AHPs.
 Ooi et al. (2019) evaluated the attitudes of radiologists regarding AI/ML.
 Their survey (n=125) found that 64.8% of respondents viewed themselves as novices regarding AI/ML, with 76% planning to include the topic within future personal development.
 This shows that the perception of competence in a professional group with greater exposure to AI/ML is similar to physiotherapists.
 The development of training standards in radiology for AI/ML is in the nascent stages.
 In both the USA and UK, standards require training radiologists to understand basics of imaging informatics (e.g. data privacy, post-processing imaging) (American Board of Radiology (2019).
-However, syllabi do not explicitly include AI/ML within the curriculum.

 Health informatics (i.e. clinical/medical informatics) is an interdisciplinary field concerning the use of biomedical data to improve individual and wider-population health (Kulikowski et al. 2012; Wyatt & Liu, 2002).
-It involves analysing data to guide evidence based practice (Otero, Hersh & Ganesh, 2014).
+It involves analysing data to guide evidence-based practice (Otero, Hersh & Ganesh, 2014).
 Systems are being developed which capture, analyse and apply data from various sources (e.g. genomic, public health, electronic health record (EHR) data) at a rate which is unsustainable for the healthcare workforce (Raghupathi & Raghupathi, 2014).
-However, there is little discussion how practitioners will be supported in the use of this data; and how education may prevent the NHS workforce from “drowning in data” (Oteroet al., 2019).
+However, there is little discussion of how practitioners will be supported in the use of this data, and how education may prevent the NHS workforce from “drowning in data” (Oteroet al., 2019).

-Capability is estimated based upon frequency by which digital activities are undertaken.
-Physiotherapists report low levels of voice recognition software use (75% never using), which is chosen as an affordable, mature digital tool used in practice (Bergeron, 2001).
-This low engagement is contradictory to the confidence and motivation described by the physiotherapy cohort; and may suggest that barriers, such as lack of EHR system interoperability, are inhibiting the use of such tools.
-This could explain the infrequent use of digital medical devices in practice (40% never used); and would indicate that structure and functionality of EHR systems should be examined to ensure it does not constrain practical application of technology.
-Physiotherapists should engage with EHR system development, to ensure it meets the needs of practice.
+Capability is estimated based upon the frequency by which digital activities are undertaken.
+Even affordable, mature digital tools (such as voice recognition) show low levels of use by physiotherapists.
+This low engagement is contradictory to the confidence and motivation described by the physiotherapy cohort, and may suggest that barriers, such as lack of EHR system interoperability, are inhibiting the use of such tools.
+This could explain the infrequent use of digital medical devices in practice and would indicate that structure and functionality of EHR systems should be examined to ensure it does not constrain the practical application of technology.
+Physiotherapists should engage with EHR system development to ensure it meets the needs of practice.

 Current communication preferences